loftwah/ubuntu-box/ecs.md

 # Migrating from Docker Compose to AWS ECS with Fargate Using Terraform

 This guide explains how to migrate a `docker-compose.yml` setup to AWS ECS with Fargate, incorporating key AWS features like Application Load Balancers (ALB), ECR repositories, IAM roles, RDS Postgres, Elasticache Redis, and SSM Parameter Store.
-It includes best practices for multi-architecture support, scripts for deployment, and Terraform for infrastructure automation.
+It includes practical examples for multi-service and single-task setups, multi-architecture support, scripts for deployment, and Terraform automation.
+The document goes into detailed configurations and best practices to ensure a smooth transition.

 ---